FrontendMasters/react-enlightenment/what-is-react.md

 ##### React props

-The first thing you should notice is that the `<MyOption>` component is made up of one `<div>` containing the expression `{this.props.value}`.
+The first thing you should notice in the update code is that the `<MyOption>` component is made up of one `<div>` containing the expression `{this.props.value}`.
 The `{}` brackets indicate to JSX that a JavaScript expression is being used.
 Inside of the `{}` brackets JavaScript is used to gain access (i.e. `this.props.value`) to the properties or attributes passed by the `<MyOption>` component.
-In other words when the `<MyOption>` component is rendered the value passed, via what looks like an HTML attribute (i.e. `value="Volvo"`) will be placed into the `<div>`.
+In other words when the `<MyOption>` component is rendering the value passed, via what looks like an HTML attribute (i.e. `value="Volvo"`) and that value will be placed into the `<div>`.
 These HTML looking attributes are consider React props.
 React uses them to pass stateless/immutable options into components.

 ##### Rendering a component to the Virtual DOM, then HTML DOM

 At this point our JavaScript only defines two React Components.
-We have yet to actually render these components to the Virtual DOM and HTML DOM.
+We have yet to actually render these components to the Virtual DOM and thus HTML DOM.

-Before we do that I'd like to mention that up to this point all we have done is define a UI component.
-In theory, the file is just the definition of a UI component.
-This same definition could also be used to render this component to a [native mobile platform](https://github.com/facebook/react-native) or an [HTML canvas](https://github.com/Flipboard/react-canvas).
-But we're not going to do that, even though one do could that.
-Just be aware that React is a pattern for organizing a UI that can transcends HTML pages.
+Before we do that I'd like to mention that up to this point all we have done is define a UI component made up of two React components.
+In theory, the JavaScript we have so far is just the definition of a UI component.
+This same definition, in theory, could also be used to render this component to a [native mobile platform](https://github.com/facebook/react-native) or an [HTML canvas](https://github.com/Flipboard/react-canvas).
+But we're not going to do that, even though one could do that.
+Just be aware that React is a pattern for organizing a UI that can transcend the DOM.

 Let's now render the `<MyOption>` component to the virtual DOM which in turn will render it to the actual DOM inside of an HTML page.